-A Key Account Manager needs to act as the key interface between the customer and all significant divisions.
-Hence a candidate having prior experience in Account Management or Territory Sales is one with a right profile.
+Account Managers in charge of key accounts need to act as the key interface between the customer and all significant divisions.
+Hence a candidate having prior experience in Account Management or Territory Sales is the one with the right profile.
 The ideal candidate must have strong account planning and relationship mapping skills.
 Additionally, an experience of managing major national accounts at head office level should be a great asset for a person handling such a critical position.

-In terms of educational qualifications, a Key Account Manager must ideally have a degree in management in sales and other relevant field.
+In terms of educational qualifications, these Account Managers must ideally have a degree in management in sales and other relevant field.
 A bachelor’s degree in Sales, Business Management, Communications, Marketing, Customer Relationship Management, Business Administration or any other related field should be good for such a candidate.
 An equivalent of the same in working experience is also adequate.

 The vital role of a Key Account Manager inside your organization is to develop and foster loyal, long-lasting relationships with each of your key customers.
 They position themselves as a committed resource for the key accounts.
 They are dedicated to help them and give solution to their problems.
 They also help them in realizing their business goals, and thus attain success.